grafana/tempo/docs/sources/tempo/metrics-generator/cardinality.md

 Cardinality can pose a problem when you have many services.
 There isn't a direct formula or solution to this issue.
-The following guide should help estimate the cardinality that the feature will generate.
+The following guide should help estimate the cardinality that metrics generator will create.

 ## Traces collection and metrics